itsbrex/editframe-js/README.md

 [![npm version](https://badge.fury.io/js/%40editframe%2Feditframe-js.svg)](https://badge.fury.io/js/%40editframe%2Feditframe-js)

-`editframe-js` is the offical Node client for interacting with the Editframe API.
+`editframe-js` is the official Node client for interacting with the Editframe API.

 **This library currently only works in `Node` environments and does not work in a browser.
 Additionally, this should only be used in server environments to protect your API key.**